Scanning and Live Text

 Typing is great.
 Dictation is fine.
 But sometimes you might want to capture text from paper, a photo, or the camera live.
-Drafts provides a document scanning to OCR interface to capture text documents (even multi-page documents), or works great with Apple’s “Live Text” feature.
+Drafts provides document scanning interface to capture text documents (even multi-page documents), can import image files transcribing text, or works great with Apple’s “Live Text” feature.

 On iOS, Drafts can utilizing the document scanner to convert all the identified text on scanned pages to a draft.
 Much like the document scanning features in Apple Notes, the scanner will automatically identify pages of a document, allow you to scan multiple pages, etc., but instead of outputing a PDF scan, it will run the results directly through optical character recognition (OCR) and put the text in a new draft.